NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

 	- DP = the coverage/depth (default to 10 in snippy)
 	- A default base-quality of minimum phred score=13 is used for a variant calling (error rate of  ~5%) .
 This differs from the default settings of Freebayes (phred score=20, which correspond to an error rate of 1%.
 See eg. [here]((https://gatk.broadinstitute.org/hc/en-us/articles/360035531872-Phred-scaled-quality-scores)).

 NB: depending on your objective, you might consider to adjust the minimum coverage/depth, the minimum fraction/proportion and variant probability.
-Eg. if you (1) have a very deep sequencing (2) have contaminants or eg. (3) want to call "real" rare intra-isolate variants VS/OR  (4) obtaining the majority variant.
+Eg. if you (1) have a very deep sequencing (2) have contaminants or eg. (3) want to call "real" rare intra-isolate variants !!VS/OR  (4) obtaining the majority variant.

 ### Practical
-We can know look at the variants typed by snippy.
+We can now look at the variants typed by snippy.

 We ran snippy using the option `--report` to create a variant report.
 It used [samtools tview](http://www.htslib.org/doc/samtools-tview.html) to create this report.